How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Introduction

 \section{Introduction}

-Automatically evaluating social conversational agents (a.k.a. social dialogue systems or chatbots) is a challenging task that, if solved, would save time and money by making it easier to tune or evaluate such agents.
-There are three prevailing methods for evaluation: reference-based metrics $f(\hat{u}_t \mid \{r_t\})$, reference-free metrics $f(\hat{u}_t \mid u_{t-1} \dots, u_0)$, and perplexity $f(\hat{u}_t)$, where $\hat{u}_t$ is the model generated response, $\{r_t\}$ are a set of references, and $u_{t-1}$ is the previous utterance in the conversation.
-Evaluation metrics such as BLEU~\citep{papineni-etal-2002-bleu}, METEOR~\citep{banerjee-lavie-2005-meteor}, ROUGE~\citep{lin-2004-rouge}, BERTScore~\citep{zhang2019bertscore}, and BARTScore~\citep{yuan2021bartscore} are reported in the evaluation of open-domain chatbots models despite evidence of weak statistically significant correlation with human judgments \citep{liu-etal-2016-evaluate,yeh2021comprehensive,zhang2021automatic}.
-There is some evidence attributing the low correlation between reference-based metrics and human judgments to the ``one-to-many'' problem in conversational dialogue \citep{galley-etal-2015-deltableu,zhao-etal-2017-learning,gangal2021improving}, whereby there can be multiple appropriate responses to a given input, and only a single `ground-truth' reference response is used.
-Prior work demonstrated a higher correlation between automatic metrics and human judgments when utilizing multiple references on the DailyDialog \citep{li-etal-2017-dailydialog} dataset \citep{gupta-etal-2019-investigating}.
-Building upon this work, we extend the investigation to other datasets and employ a distinct methodology for gathering human annotations.
-A limitation of prior datasets is that the number of systems evaluated is extremely sparse~\citep{zhang2021automatic}.
+Automatically evaluating social conversational agents (e.g., chatbots) is a challenging task that, if achieved, would save time and money by facilitating evaluation/tuning of such agents.
+There are three prevailing methods for evaluation: reference-based metrics, reference-free metrics, and perplexity.
+Evaluation metrics such as BLEU~\citep{papineni-etal-2002-bleu}, METEOR~\citep{banerjee-lavie-2005-meteor}, ROUGE~\citep{lin-2004-rouge}, BERTScore~\citep{zhang-et-al-2020BERTScore}, and BARTScore~\citep{yuan2021bartscore} are used to evaluate open-domain chatbots models, despite their weak statistically significant correlation with human judgments \citep{liu-etal-2016-evaluate,yeh2021comprehensive,zhang2021automatic}.
+There is evidence attributing the low correlation between reference-based metrics and human judgments to the ``one-to-many'' problem in conversational dialogue \citep{galley-etal-2015-deltableu,zhao-etal-2017-learning,gangal-etal-2021-improving}, whereby there can be multiple appropriate responses to a given input, and only a single `ground-truth' reference response is used.
+Prior work demonstrates a higher correlation between automatic metrics and human judgments when using multiple references on the DailyDialog \citep{li-etal-2017-dailydialog} dataset \citep{gupta-etal-2019-investigating}.

-In order to address these limitations, we release MMSMR, a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset.
-MMSMR consists of a new conversational model evaluation dataset from a subset of the teaching English as a second language website (\href{http://www.rong-chang.com}{TESL}) which includes 1000 two and three-turn conversational prompts.
-We also generate multiple `ground truth' references for each prompt.
-Additionally, we collect multiple `ground-truth' responses for the one-turn handcrafted dataset (NCM) made by \citet{DBLP:journals/corr/VinyalsL15}.
-MMSMR is designed to test the robustness of dialog evaluation metrics in a statistically robust manner.
+Building upon this work, we extend the investigation of automatic metric correlation to other datasets by employing a distinct methodology for gathering human references.
+A limitation of prior datasets for investigating the relationship between automatic metrics is that the number of systems evaluated is extremely sparse~\citep{zhang2021automatic}.
+While our dataset could be annotated to evaluate the correlation between various automatic metrics and human judgments, in this work, \textbf{we focus on the correlation between automatic metrics at scale}, and leave human evaluation to future work.